heroesofcode/.github/profile/README.md

-Hereos of Code is an organization for Open Source projects.
+<b>Hereos of Code</b> is an organization for Open Source projects.
 The organization's current developers are [João Lucas](https://github.com/joaolfp) and [Pedro Henrique](https://github.com/pedrohfp).
 We build projects for Swift, Kotlin, Rust, Python and Shell Script.